Key Requirements for HAZMAT Transportation Employees

-When it comes to understanding the various regulations regarding hazmat materials transportation, you can never ignore the directives laid down by governing bodies such as the Occupational Safety and Health Administration, Environmental Protection Agency, and Pipeline and Hazardous Materials Safety Administration which is also a part of the Department of Transportation.
+When it comes to understanding the various regulations regarding hazmat materials transportation, you can never ignore the directives laid down by governing bodies such as the Occupational Safety and Health Administration, Environmental Protection Agency, and Pipeline and Hazardous Materials Safety Administration, which is also a part of the Department of Transportation.

 Who is a HAZMAT Employer?

 What qualifies as a hazmat employer?
 This is a critical aspect of hazmat training that you will have to understand.
-If you are a business owner or owner of a facility that either accepts or provides hazardous material as a part of its business operations, you will be considered a hazmat employer.
-According to the definition given by the department of transportation, a hazmat employer can be a person who uses his employees to deal with the transportation of hazardous materials in commerce.
+If you are a business owner or owner of a facility that either accepts or provides hazardous material as part of its business operations, you will be considered a hazmat employer.
+According to the definition given by the Department of Transportation, a hazmat employer can be a person who uses their employees to deal with the transportation of hazardous materials in commerce.
 This results in hazardous materials being transported or shipped from one location to another.
 It also involves the representing, marking, moving, offering, certifying, selling, manufacturing, testing, repairing, reconditioning, and modifying of hazardous materials and various containers, drums, or other packages used in the transportation of hazardous materials.

 Who is a HAZMAT Employee?